chi-feng/mcmc-demo/README.md

 ### A note on linear algebra in Javascript
 1. There is a lightweight linear algebra library in `lib/linalg.core.js`
-1. It works by "overloading" the built-in Float64Array type by adding the `rows` and `columns` properties and adds many useful linear algebra methods to the object prototype.
+1. It works by "overloading" the built-in Float64Array type by adding the `rows` and `cols` properties and adds many useful linear algebra methods to the object prototype.